Bayern takes another step closer to 32nd German league title | Sports-Games

 - Germany

-Bayern Munich won 3-0 at struggling Arminia Bielefeld on Sunday to take another step toward a record-extending 32nd German league title, moving nine points ahead of second-place Borussia Dortmund with four games left.
+Bayern Munich won 3-0 at struggling Arminia Bielefeld to take another step toward a record-extending 32nd German league title, moving nine points ahead of second-place Borussia Dortmund with four games left.

-The Bundesliga race could be decided when the sides meet in Munich next Saturday.
+The Bundesliga race could be decided when the teams meet in Munich next Saturday.

-It was an expected but welcome win for Bayern after a surprise elimination by Spanish side Villarreal in the Champions League quarterfinals this week.
+It was an expected but welcome win for Bayern after a surprise elimination by Spanish side Villarreal in the Champions League quarterfinals.

-Bayern led after 11 minutes when Danish defender Jacob Barrett Laursen scored an own-goal under pressure from league top scorer Robert Lewandowski.
+"In the end, the first 20 minutes were a good indicator of how we come out of this week,'' Bayern coach Julian Nagelsmann said.
+"It was a deserved win and important that we got the chance to seal the title against Dortmund."
+Bayern led after 11 minutes when Danish defender Jacob Barrett Laursen scored an own-goal under pressure from league top-scorer Robert Lewandowski.

 The goal was awarded following a video replay which confirmed Lewandowski was not offside when he went to meet Joshua Kimmich's pass.

-The first half was delayed near the end when Arminia’s Fabian Kunze was stretchered off injured after taking an elbow during an aerial challenge.

-Coach Julian Nagelsmann’s Bayern was rarely troubled by a side which has scored only 23 goals, nine less than Lewandowski has managed himself.
-Lewandowksi, who has netted nearly 350 goals for the club overall, is in talks over a new contract with his current deal expiring at the end of next season.
+Bayern was rarely troubled by a side which has scored only 23 goals, nine less than Lewandowski has managed himself.
+Lewandowski, who has netted nearly 350 goals for the club overall, is in talks over a new contract, with his current deal expiring at the end of next season.

 He set up Jamal Musiala for the third goal in the 85th.